achillesion/core/README.md

 ## Things to do:

-- Makefile
-  - build & install
-- market module coding
-- write tests
+- write tests for modules
+- percentage markup with no floats
+- testing testnets
+- swagger file for restapi
+- keyserver adaptation for jwt Token and